willrstern/docker-cloud-nginx-load-balancing/README.md

 - All Docker Cloud services are acessible through Docker Cloud's API, this allows us to use Docker Cloud's API for service discovery.
 - When services stop, start, or scale in Docker Cloud, `willrstern/docker-cloud-nginx` containers will notice.
 - This allows `willrstern/docker-cloud-nginx` containers to dynamically load balance all services with `NGINX_LB` ENV variables set.
+- If a config fails, it will use the last-good-config.
+See Slack integration.

 ## 1) Docker Cloud Setup
 - Create 2 node clusters on Docker Cloud, one with the deploy tag of `apps` and one with the deploy tag of `nginx`.